hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/client.rst

 **Perun client.**
 Now we have all components ready to create a Perun client.
-We create a new Perun client by calling ``client.New``, where we provide the client's network identity, ``waddr``, and the previously constructed components as input.
+We create a new Perun client by calling ``client.New``, where we provide the client's network identity ``waddr`` and the previously constructed components as input.

 .. literalinclude:: ../../perun-examples/payment-channel/client/client.go
    :language: go
    :lines: 89-95

 **Payment client.**
-Finally, we construct a payment client, ``c``, that holds the Perun client, the account, and the asset.
+Finally, we construct a payment client ``c`` that holds the Perun client, the account, and the asset.
 We then start the message handler of the Perun client and set our payment client ``c`` as the channel proposal and update handler by calling ``perunClient.Handle`` with ``c`` as input.
 To handle requests, the payment client implements the methods ``HandleProposal`` and ``HandleUpdate`` in ``client/handle.go``.